Francesca Balzani

 Francesca Balzani is an Italian politician and lawyer.
 She served as a City Councilor for the Budget of the Municipality of Genoa from 2007 to 2009 and was a Member of the European Parliament for the Democratic Party during the 7th legislature.
 From 2015 to 2016, she held the office of Deputy Mayor of Milan.

-Biography
+Career

+Board role

 In 2005, she was appointed to the Board of Directors of the Cassa di Risparmio di Genova e Imperia foundation.

+Genoa City Council

 In 2007, she received her first public office, becoming City Councilor for the Budget of Genoa in the center-left administration of Mayor Marta Vincenzi.

+European Parliament

 On 7 June 2009, Balzani was elected to the European Parliament as a MEP for the North-West Italy constituency (covering Liguria, Lombardy, Piedmont, and Aosta Valley) with the Democratic Party.
-She obtained 45,298 votes, including 33,309 in Liguria, defeating the PD’s official candidate, President of the Cinque Terre National Park, Franco Bonanini, who received 43,171 votes (40,150 in Liguria).
-She ranked fourth among PD candidates in the constituency despite only a few months of campaigning.

 In the European Parliament, she was a member of: